Business and Economics

 Business Studies provides students with a unique insight into the world of work.
 Through its study, students discover how businesses operate and learn about their key elements and essential business functions.

-This knowledge, and the holistic understanding that develops, offers an excellent foundation for those wishing to pursue careers in management, marketing, project management, business accounting, management consultancy, human resources, and business journalism as well as those interested in continuing on to further study.
+This knowledge, and the holistic understanding that develops, offers an excellent foundation for those wishing to pursue careers in management, marketing, project management, business accounting, management consultancy, human resources, and business journalism as well as those interested in continuing to further study.

 All pupils follow the CCEA GCSE Business Studies specification.